scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 We achieve this by setting KMP_BLOCKTIME to zero by default.
 These simple optimizations allows reduce the computational time by 2.5x.

-The third mode with *smp* module in fact does the same optimizations but automatically, and shows the same level of performance as for ``OMP_NUM_THREADS=1``.
+The third mode with *smp* module specifying ``-f 1`` in fact does the same optimizations but automatically, and shows the same level of performance as for ``OMP_NUM_THREADS=1``.
 Moreover, it is more flexible and allows to work carefully with several thread/process pools in the application scope, even if they have different sizes.